-(from the old Technologies of the Frontier website)
+Original version written in 2009, reviewed by the author in May 2020 (from the old Technologies of the Frontier website)

-Whenever we speak about human presence in space to a general audience, and quite often when we talk with specialists as well, we have to listen to the Great Objection: "Before going to space we have to solve our problems here on Earth".
+Whenever you speak about human presence in space to a general audience, and quite often when you talk with specialists as well, you have to hear the Great Objection:"Before going to space we have to solve our problems here on the Earth".

-As soon as we reason about it we understand that the Objection is in fact a general dialectic scheme, which consists in changing the topic, pretending that the alternative is more important and urgent and so avoiding to reply to what the speaker has said.
+As soon as you reason about it you understand that the Objection is in fact a general dialectic scheme, which consists in changing the topic, pretending that the alternative is more important and urgent and so avoiding to reply to what the speaker has said.
 In short, it is a sort of quite-another-ism: "The problem is quite another, the cause is quite another...".